The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria. This layer of bacteria is called plaque.

 Gum disease is inflammation of your gums and may also involve damage to the bone that anchors your teeth into your jaw.
 Gum disease is very common and affects more than half of adults who have their own (natural) teeth.

 It’s important to treat gingivitis because otherwise your gums may begin to pull away from your teeth, leaving a little pocket around each tooth.
 This is known as periodontitis.
 If you develop this, plaque that you can't reach with a toothbrush can become trapped in the pockets around your teeth.
-Over time the plaque will harden to become tartar (calculus), which you can’t remove by brushing.
+Over time the plaque will harden to become tartar (calculus), which you can’t remove by brushing your teeth.
 Plaque and tartar can build up and cause further irritation.

 As time goes by the pockets can get deeper and more difficult to clean, so they are more likely to become infected.
 The plaque attacks your gums and can start to attack the bone that holds them in place, making them wobbly and sensitive.
 If left untreated over a number of years, your teeth may become very loose and need to be taken out by a dentist.

 You can prevent gum disease by controlling the amount of plaque and tartar that build up on your teeth.
-Regular visits to your dentist and hygienist, brushing and flossing your teeth properly and stopping smoking will help.
+Regular visits to your dentist and hygienist, brushing your teeth and flossing properly and stopping smoking will help.

 Dental erosion is the loss of enamel and dentine caused by acid attacking the surfaces of your teeth.
 However, unlike with tooth decay, the acids don’t come from plaque bacteria.
 They usually come from acidic drinks such as fruit juices, fizzy drinks and squashes – this includes the 'diet' varieties.
 Certain foods, for example crisps or vinegary sauces such as ketchup, can also cause dental erosion.
 Dental erosion is common and often affects children.